 1st Reading (Track 1): Isaiah 1:1, 10-20

-As a whole, Isaiah interprets a wide swath of the history of the kingdom of Judah (the Southern Kingdom).
-This includes two, possibly three, prophetic figures.
-Chapters 1-39 concern Isaiah of Jerusalem’s interaction with life under the kings of Judah in the latter half of the 8th century b.c.e.
+As a whole, Isaiah includes a wide swath of the history of the kingdom of Judah (the Southern Kingdom).
+At least two, and quite possibly three, prophets speak in the book.
+Chapters 1-39 concern Isaiah of Jerusalem’s oracles under the kings of Judah in the latter half of the 8th century b.c.e.
 This history includes the northern kingdom’s last gasp, going to war with Judah in an attempt to save itself.
-The northern kingdom (Israel) fell in 722 b.c.e. during the reign of Ahaz, king of Judah, who figures greatly in the text of Isaiah.
+The northern kingdom (Israel) fell in 722 b.c.e. during the reign of Ahaz, king of Judah, who figures greatly in the text.
 Isaiah opens with a speech of judgment against Judah (1:2-17) that ends with a diatribe against empty worship, worship that is deceitful, because it hides the broken relationship of the people with God.
 But, as often occurs in Isaiah, the judgment is followed by a new possibility.
 Relationship with God can be restored and relationship within the community (i.e., justice) can be restored and these restorations can lead to well-being (shalom).

 1:1 The vision of Isaiah son of Amoz, which he saw concerning Judah and Jerusalem in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah.
 10 Hear the word of the Lord, you rulers of Sodom!
 Listen to the teaching of our God, you people of Gomorrah!
 11 What to me is the multitude of your sacrifices? says the Lord; I have had enough of burnt offerings of rams and the fat of fed beasts; I do not delight in the blood of bulls, or of lambs, or of goats.
 12 When you come to appear before me, who asked this from your hand?
 Trample my courts no more; 13 bringing offerings is futile; incense is an abomination to me.
 New moon and sabbath and calling of convocation—I cannot endure solemn assemblies with iniquity.
 14 Your new moons and your appointed festivals my soul hates; they have become a burden to me, I am weary of bearing them.
 15 When you stretch out your hands, I will hide my eyes from you; even though you make many prayers, I will not listen; your hands are full of blood.
 16 Wash yourselves; make yourselves clean; remove the evil of your doings from before my eyes; cease to do evil, 17 learn to do good; seek justice, rescue the oppressed, defend the orphan, plead for the widow.
 18 Come now, let us argue it out, says the Lord: though your sins are like scarlet, they shall be like snow; though they are red like crimson, they shall become like wool.
 19 If you are willing and obedient, you shall eat the good of the land; 20 but if you refuse and rebel, you shall be devoured by the sword; for the mouth of the Lord has spoken.